 |!=||not equal to||4!=3||true|

-3. Logical Operators : Logical Operators are used to connect more relational operations to form a complex expression that is called Logical Operators or Logical expression.
+Logical Operators are used to connect more relational operations to form a complex expression that is called Logical Operators or Logical expressions.
 A value obtained by evaluating a logical expression is always logical either true or false.

 |||||logical or||(4<2) || (4>3)||true|